agentflare-ai/agentml-go/README.md

 # agentml-go

+> **🚧 Early Alpha - Building in Public**
+>
+> agentml-go is in early alpha and being built openly with the community.
+The vision is ambitious, the foundation is solid, but many features are still in development.
+Join us in shaping the future of agent standards.
+>
-> **Go implementations of AgentML namespace packages**
+> **📋 This Repository:** Contains Go implementations of AgentML namespace packages.

-This repository contains the official Go implementations of standard [AgentML](https://github.com/agentflare-ai/agentml) namespaces.
 These packages enable LLM integration, memory operations, I/O handling, and other capabilities for AgentML agents.
+For the language specification and runtime, see:
+> - **[agentml](https://github.com/agentflare-ai/agentml)** - AgentML language specification and documentation
+> - **[agentmlx](https://github.com/agentflare-ai/agentmlx)** - Reference runtime (Go/WASM) **NOT YET RELEASED**

+---

 ## 📦 Available Namespaces